 A film history of our popular music, from Blues to Bluegrass to Broadway.
 Co-presented with the UNC Music Library, the Music Department, the Center for the Study of the American South, and the Southern Folklife Collection.
 Participants are invited to stay for a post-film discussion after each screening moderated by Allison Portnow (Public Programs Manager, Ackland Art Museum) and a guest expert on the evening’s musical genre.

-High Lonesome: The Story of Bluegrass
+Country and Bluegrass - High Lonesome: The Story of Bluegrass

 Post-film discussion with Jocelyn Neal (Professor of Music and Adjunct Professor of American Studies, UNC-Chapel Hill).

-The History of Rock ‘n’ Roll: “Plugging In”
+Rock - The History of Rock ‘n’ Roll: “Plugging In”

 Post-film discussion with John Brackett (Lecturer in Music, UNC-Chapel Hill).